On Brea Hill with my mother in the 1960's

 "I believe every landscape has a memory, and every tide tells a new story."

-For over a decade, I have lived and worked on the cliffs and sands of Polzeath, but my connection to this coast spans generations.
+For over a decade I've lived at the top of the hill in New Polzeath but my connection to North Cornwall spans generations.
 My mother holidayed here in the 1930s, and today, I am dedicated to preserving and sharing the heritage, art, and "deep time" history of North Cornwall.

-Before returning to my roots in New Polzeath, my career as a teacher and headteacher took me across the globe—from the bustling streets of Bangkok and the highlands of Kenya to the landscapes of Cambodia and Bangladesh.
+Before returning to my roots in New Polzeath, my career as a teacher took me across the globe—from Australia and Thailand to the highlands of Kenya to the landscapes of Cambodia, Morocco and Bangladesh.

 This journey wasn't just about teaching; it was about learning how different cultures connect with their land and their history.
 I hold a degree in Psychology from Durham University, which informs my work today—whether I am exploring the Jungian symbolism of a beach mandala or leading a "Memory Jogger" legacy session for a local family.